PETG stringing: What it is & how to prevent it during 3D printing

 It is possible to gauge the extent of a stringing problem by printing a stringing test print or stringing tower, a simple STL model (like this) that is susceptible to stringing by design.
 Users can print the model to see whether changes to certain print parameters help mitigate the problem.

-How to reduce PETG stringing
+How to Prevent PETG Stringing

 There are several troubleshooting options for reducing stringing on PETG prints, from proper filament storage to adjustment of print settings.

-Keep PETG filament dry
+Keep PETG Filament Dry

 Moisture can cause stringing, regardless of the material.
 This is because moisture creates small air bubbles in the filament that burst when the material is heated.
 This bursting can cause leakage of the molten filament, which leads to stringing if the nozzle is in motion.